vindennl48/LOFRecord/brainstorm.md

 # LOF Recording Plugin

 ## TODO
+- Match background colors of groupText boxes if they are in the same group.

 - Really need to add a way we can change the entire group name instead of having to do one at a time.  when changing between songs at practice, it would be very helpful to only have to do it once.